h-enes-simsek/OS_Projects/MutexAndSemaphore/BasicMutexPOSIX/README.md

 ```

 As you can see, without mutex consumer reads wrong data that includes zeros.
 However, with mutex producer runs first and consumer reads expected data.

+# Note
+The consumer thread should run after the producer thread in order not to lock mutex first.
+For the sake of simplicity, I made it possible by adding a time delay to the main thread, but there are better ways to do it.